gravitational/teleport/rfd/0105-headless-authentication.md

 }
 ```

-#### `rpc CreateHeadlessAuthentication`

-This endpoint is used by the Teleport Proxy to create a new headless auth request.

-It is authorized for roles with `create` permissions on the `headless_authentication` resource kind, which is only given to the Proxy role by default.

 #### `rpc GetHeadlessAuthentication`

 This endpoint is used by Teleport clients to retrieve headless login request details before prompting the user for approval/denial.